Prologue

 “Have you ever been to Greece?”
 Luke asks, mimicking my New Orleans comment to him.

 “I have,” I say quietly.
-I hope my assessment of the restaurant didn’t sound snooty, because that’s not what I intended.
+I hope my assessment of the restaurant didn’t sound snooty because that’s not what I intended.
 Maybe I should temper my expectations of Charlotte.
-I already know it’s no L.A. or New York.
+I already know it’s no LA or New York.

 “Really?”
 Luke pulls back slightly as if surprised.
 “That’s a bucket-list trip for me.”

-I don’t like to brag about the vacations I’ve taken with my family, but I’m not going to lie about places I’ve been either.
+I don’t like to brag about the vacations I’ve taken with my family, but I’m not going to lie about places where I’ve been either.

-Before I have a chance to say more about it, he nods to the bar, where our friends have found a spot to stand.
+Before I have a chance to say more about it, he nods to the bar where our friends have found a spot to stand.
 “Kristen’s been there, too.
 She’s Greek.
 Probably why she always drags us here.”

 Speaking of Kristen, we both turn when we hear her voice ring through the crowd.
 “Luke!
 Bree!
 Get over here and toast with us!”